derivo-company/neo2rdf/README.md

-# Neo4j to RDF Converter
+# Neo2RDF

-The Neo4j-RDF-Converter represents an application that can be used in order to convert a Neo4j database into an RDF file in Turtle format.
+Neo2RDF represents an application that can be used in order to convert a Neo4j database into an RDF file in Turtle format.
 It is implemented in Java and uses the official Neo4j record storage reader to iterate over all entries of a Neo4j database to accomplish the conversion.